N8Brown/dreamhost_guides/install_python3.md

 Python 3.9.2
 ```

-As noted in the Dreamhost Knowledge Base article, if neither options return a result, then there was likely an issue with the configuration of `.bash_profile`.
+As noted in the DreamHost Knowledge Base article, if neither options return a result, then there was likely an issue with the configuration of `.bash_profile`.

 Verify that version numbers entered match the version of Python that was downloaded and installed, and double check formatting.